-At the time of its inception the program was housed in the Department of Civil and Coastal Engineering.
+At the time of its inception the program was housed in the Department of Civil Engineering.
 In 2004, the program and 4 faculty members transferred from the College of Engineering to the School of Forest Resources and Conservation in IFAS.
 Since that transfer, the Program has expanded substantially.
-We have: (a) Secured funding from the Florida legislature to deliver the BS degree at UF/IFAS Research and Education Centers in Plant City and Ft.
-Lauderdale; (b) Hired 3 new faculty members to help deliver the degree program ; (c) Increased undergraduate enrollment from 40 to 43; and (d) Secured re-accreditation by ABET.
+We have: (a) Established a distance education approach for the BS degree at UF/IFAS Research and Education Centers in Plant City and Ft.
+Lauderdale; (b) Expanded faculty to six full-time professors, one full-time lecturer, two part-time professors, and two part-time adjunct instructors; and (c) Increased undergraduate enrollment to the current level of 64.

 Employers recognize the need to keep up with rapidly changing technology and have enthusiastically employed graduates where available.
 Historically, students graduating from the program with a Bachelor’s degree receive multiple job offers with attractive starting salaries.
-The recent economic downturn has dimished these outcomes somewhat, but the UF Geomatics Degree is still highly valued.
 Students are placed in a broad range of private sector and government organizations.
-More than 50 percent of the graduates own their own companies and 65 percent manage or supervise a department in surveying and mapping, either in the private or public sector.
+More than 50 percent of the graduates own or are partners in their own companies and 65 percent manage or supervise a department in surveying and mapping, either in the private or public sector.
 Three-fourths of the graduates are registered in Florida.
 Masters or Ph.D. graduates move into academic careers or key leadership positions in government or industry.
 Achievements of graduates have been the best measure of program effectiveness.
 UF grads have been routinely successful in passing the registration exam.
 Their advancements through professional and business ranks have been most notable.
 Many firms and GIS/ surveying/mapping departments now are headed by UF graduates.